-The full description with photos can be found by clicking here
+The full description with photos can be found by clicking here.

-Click here to view Fred’s full catalog description, as well as our photos
+Click here to view Fred’s full catalog description, as well as our photos.

-Full details can be seen and read by clicking here!
+Amanda's full write-up, as well as our photos, can be seen and read by clicking here!

 Click here for the full writeup and photos!

-We look forward in eager anticipation to 2021!
+We look forward in eager anticipation to 2022!